AnonymousSIGMODAuthor2/Spatial-Diversified-proportionality-Spatial-Fairness---Experiments/README.md

 ### 2. **Datasets**

-The experiments use datasets from DBPedia and YAGO.
+The experiments use datasets from DBPedia and YAGO2.
 The datasets are expected to be in the `datasets/` directory.
 Based on the file names, it seems you are using `.pkl` and `.npy` files.

 Make sure the dataset files are correctly named and placed in the `datasets/` directory so the `dataset_store.py` script can load them.